Do They Know It's Christmas?: Reception

 The line "Well, tonight thank God it's them instead of you", sung by Bono, attracted controversy.
 Bono said he "really, really loathed" the line and had to be persuaded to sing it by Geldof.
 Geldof said the line was "not soggy liberalism" but "coded anger, like Michael Buerk's report".
 He said Bono "nailed it" because "he's got a voice from God and he can absorb the sense of a song like few others".

+Several publications and commentators described the lyrics as racist and demeaning towards Ethiopians.
+Ethiopia is home to one of the oldest Christian communities in the world, yet the lyrics and title imply that Africans may be unaware of Christmas.
+Peter Gill, one of the few Western journalists in Ethiopia at the time, said: "As Ethiopians have pointed out ever since, they did of course know it was Christmas because the starving were mainly [Orthodox] Christian."
+In 2014, African activists and Twitter users complained that the song disregarded the diversity of Africa and did more harm than good for its people.
+The musician Fuse ODG declined to sing on the 2014 version, saying the lyrics misrepresented Africa.
+He cited lyrics such as "There is no peace and joy in west (sic) Africa this Christmas", and said he went to Ghana each year for the purposes of peace and joy.

+In the Conversation, the academic Colin Alexander said that efforts such as Band Aid reduce the likelihood of genuine societal or ecological solutions.
+The academic Tanja R Müller in the journal Third World Quarterly said that it in effect "masks the underlying dynamics of power and of social and economic relations that underpin every famine", reinforcing an anti-political understanding delivered by celebrity humanitarians.
+In the journal Contemporary British History, the academic Andrew Jones said Band Aid, in supporting individual donations, masks underlying causes of global hunger and poverty.
+Professor Lisa Ann Richey of the London School of Economics argued that instead of donations, Ethiopians should be paid as the single and the profits it generates are sold as compassion and in turn a moral good that does not address the underlying causes.

 In 2010, Geldof told Australia's Daily Telegraph that he was "responsible for two of the worst songs in history", with the other being "We Are the World".
-Ure wrote in his autobiography that "It was all about generating money...
+Ure wrote in his autobiography that "it was all about generating money...
 The song didn't matter: the song was secondary, almost irrelevant."
 Responding to criticism in 2024, Geldof said "this little pop song has kept hundreds of thousands if not millions of people alive".
-He said the alleged "colonial tropes" of the lyrics were in fact "empirical facts", and that hunger remains endemic in Ethiopia, water is scarce, rain is increasingly unreliable due to climate change, and that Christmas ceremonies were abandoned throughout 1984 and 1986.
+He said the alleged "colonial tropes" of the lyrics were in fact "empirical facts", and that hunger remains endemic in Ethiopia, water is scarce, rain is increasingly unreliable because of climate change, and that Christmas ceremonies were abandoned throughout 1984 and 1986.